IUCompilerCourse/IU-Fall-2021/index.md

 are designed to test a student's understanding of the assignments.

 Students are free to discuss and get help on the assignments from anyone or anywhere.
-When posting questions on Piazza, it is OK to post your code.
+When posting questions on Slack, it is OK to post your code.

 In contrast, for quizzes and exams, students are asked to work